ax1/a1-server/README.md

   rules: {
     '/': 'index.html'
   },
-  externalBodyParser: false,/* built-in parser, if using external parsers (i.e: body-parser), set to true*/
   performance: false,/*disable some built-in plugins to allow more throughput.
 If max request/sec, set to true*/
   Logger: Logger
 }